Chart Color Schemes

 Doreen lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Doreen's estimated population is around 30,902.
+As of February 2026, the estimated population of the suburb of Doreen is around 30,902.
 This reflects an increase of 3,780 people since the 2021 Census, which reported a population of 27,122.
-The change was inferred from AreaSearch's estimate of the resident population at 29,393 following examination of the latest ERP data release by the ABS in June 2024 and an additional 124 validated new addresses since the Census date.
+The change was inferred from AreaSearch's estimate of the resident population at 29,393 following examination of ABS's latest ERP data release in June 2024, and an additional 124 validated new addresses since the Census date.
 This level of population equates to a density ratio of 958 persons per square kilometer.
-Doreen's growth rate of 13.9% since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
-Natural growth contributed approximately 50.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+Doreen's growth rate of 13.9% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+Natural growth contributed approximately 50.0% of overall population gains during recent periods, with other drivers such as overseas migration and interstate migration also positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Exceptional growth is predicted over this period, placing Doreen in the top 10 percent of statistical areas analysed by AreaSearch.
-The area is expected to increase by 17,247 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 51.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Exceptional growth is predicted over the period, with the suburb expected to increase by 17,247 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 51.0% in total population over the 17 years.

 Frequently Asked Questions - Population